Zerogiven-OpenWRT-Packages/gpio-fan-rpm/README.md

 # gpio-fan-rpm

-> Modular and well-commented fan RPM measurement utility for OpenWRT (libgpiod v2)
+> Modular and well-commented fan RPM measurement utility for OpenWRT (libgpiod v1/v2 compatible)

 This command-line tool allows you to measure the speed (in RPM) of one or more fans that emit pulse signals on a GPIO pin (e.g. Noctua fans with a tachometer wire).
-It uses the **libgpiod v2 C API** and supports edge event detection via multithreading for high precision.
+It supports both **libgpiod v1** and **libgpiod v2** APIs and offers edge event detection via multithreading for high precision.

 ---

 ## Features

-- Edge-event-based RPM detection using **libgpiod v2**
+- Edge-event-based RPM detection using **libgpiod** (v1 or v2)
 - Multithreaded measurement for multiple GPIOs in parallel
 - Warm-up phase to avoid initial inaccuracies
 - Watch mode for continuous monitoring
 - JSON, numeric and collectd-compatible output
 - Auto-detection of GPIO chip if not specified
 - Fully written in portable C (no C++ dependencies)
+- Compatible with OpenWRT 23.05+ and 24.10+

 ---